ebru/notes-from-the-day/README.md

 This is a little diary for me to track the progress and learning.

 ### 25.05.19 - Saturday
-- Created a web development learning roadmap as a bucket list with no deadline.
+- Created a web development learning roadmap.

 - **CS50**'s Introduction to Computer Science by Harvard University on edX, **Week 0 +**